Archived FAQ’s

 Are more poison exposures happening due to COVID-19?

-- Many poison centers across the country have been seeing an increase in calls related to hand sanitizer, bleach, and other cleaning products.
-This is most likely due to increased usage of these products as well as routines being disrupted and more time being spent at home.
+• Poison centers across the country have seen an increase in calls related to hand sanitizer, bleach, and other cleaning products.
+This is likely due to increased use of these products and more time spent at home.

-- As you continue to clean and disinfect your home, please remember that products can be harmful if used in the wrong way, in the wrong amount, or by the wrong person.
-Some key prevention tips include:
+• As you clean and disinfect your home, remember that products can be harmful if used incorrectly, in the wrong amount, or by the wrong person.
+Key prevention tips include:

-- Ensure adequate ventilation by opening windows and doors
+• Ensure good ventilation by opening windows and doors

-- Keep products up, away, & out of the sight and reach of young children
+• Keep products up, away, and out of sight and reach of children

-- For information in Spanish, please visit the CDC’s webpage on Cleaning And Disinfecting Your Home and click on “Other Languages” or go to the National Pesticide Information Center’s website.
+• For Spanish resources, visit the CDC page on Cleaning and Disinfecting Your Home and select “Other Languages,” or visit the National Pesticide Information Center.